hlogran-org/issue_tracker/README.md

 npm start
 ```
 #### docker-compose
-With docker-compose, this can be done with a single instruction, run from the project's base folder:
+With docker-compose, this can be done with a single instruction run from the project's base folder:
 ```
 docker-compose up
 ```